SEDS/mangrove/false-positive-catalog/README.md

     cppcheck --enable=warnings,style filename.cpp

-This is importance because enabling these lower-severity messages in Cppcheck may be needed to produce warnings of the same severity as code-sonar.
-In the examples where Cppcheck did *not* give a FP, we  may need to retest after enabling other checks.
+This is importance because enabling these lower-severity messages in Cppcheck may be needed to produce warnings of the same severity as scan-build.
+In the examples where Cppcheck did *not* give a FP, we  may need to retest after enabling lower-severity checks.